-Those who serve in the military enjoy benefits that can help them, and their family members, get an education.
+Reviewed by Josianne Campbell Those who serve in the military enjoy benefits that can help them, and their family members, get an education.
 While these benefits can be complicated, the bottom line is that you can use your veterans education benefits to get a college degree.
-The first step is to apply online, in person, at your school or by mail.
+The first step is to apply online, in person, at your school, or by mail.

 What Are Your Veterans Education Benefits?

-There are several different types of education benefits veterans can apply for, depending on your dates of service.
+There are several different types of education benefits veterans can apply for, depending on the dates of service.
 Here are the basics:

-- Survivors’ and Dependents’ Educational Assistance – (DEA) or Chapter 35 will pay for educational services if you are the child or spouse of a service member who is either fully and permanently disabled, missing in action, or deceased (either KIA or deceased for any reason after disability).
+- Survivors’ and Dependents’ Educational Assistance – (DEA) or Chapter 35 will pay for educational services of a child or spouse of a service member who is either fully and permanently disabled, missing in action, or deceased (either KIA or deceased for any reason after disability).
 Chapter 35 provides 45 months of assistance, between 18 – 26 for a child and for a duration of 10 years for a spouse.

 What Kind of Training Does My Veterans Education Benefits Pay For?